SparkleNetworks/LinkedInNET/README.md

 // however it is not recommended to specify all fields
 ````

+You can create your own extension methods when you desire many fields.
+Check the source code to see how it works.

 ### 7. Errors

 API error results throw `LinkedInApiException`s.
 You can find extra info in the Data collection.